Trangth97/BI-EOF-Document/docs/source/dataset/edit.rst

 .. image:: ../images/dataset/edit_dataset_7.png
     :align: center

-Once an AOI is selected, you can click the « Download AOI » |download| button to save it as a file in the local disk.
+Once an AOI is selected, you can click the « Download AOI » |download_aoi| button to save it as a file in the local disk.
 On the downloading form, you can select one of the following formats: geojson, gpx, kml, shapefile, csv, gml, wkt.
 In the example of the below screenshot, a file named « Sirsa.geojson » will be saved on the local disk.

 .. image:: ../images/dataset/edit_dataset_8.png